andrew/ultimate-awesome/README.md

 - [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.
 - [awesome-game-console-development](https://github.com/lebrancconvas/awesome-game-console-development) - Curated List of Game Console / Gaming Computer Development, Game Console / Gaming Computer Emulator, Hardware and Electronic Engineering Recap, and ROM Development and Hacking stuff. .
 - [awesome-ai-rust-rewrites](https://github.com/malisper/awesome-ai-rust-rewrites) - Awesome AI Rust rewrites.
-- [awesome](https://github.com/mdn/awesome) - A curated list of awesome projects powered by (and powering) MDN Web Docs.
 - [awesome-investment](https://github.com/melg8/awesome-investment) - Curated list of investment & finance related resources .
 - [awesome-mintlify](https://github.com/mintlify/awesome-mintlify) - A curated list of Mintlify resources and examples.
 - [awesome-sentiment-attitude-extraction](https://github.com/nicolay-r/awesome-sentiment-attitude-extraction) - A curated list of awesome sentiment analysis studies, in which attitude corresponds to the text position conveyed by Subject towards other Object mentioned in text such as: entities, events, etc.